Shailesh22290/ANLP_learning_model_quantization/readme.md

 ## Repository Structure

-* **`22290_shailesh_Advance nlpassignment2.ipynb`**: The primary Python (Colab) notebook containing all the necessary code for loading weights, running inference, evaluating performance, and generating the final comparison table.
+* **`22290_shailesh_Advance nlpassignment2.ipynb`**: The notebook containing all the necessary code for loading weights, running inference, evaluating performance, and generating the final comparison table.
-* **`weights/`**: This conceptual directory holds the trained model weights for the Baseline, PTQ, QAT, and Q-LoRA models. *(These weights are loaded directly from a public URL in the notebook for reproducibility).*
+* **`weights/`**: This repo has trained model weights for the Baseline, PTQ, QAT, and Q-LoRA models.

-## How to Reproduce Results (Inference & Evaluation)

-The submission focuses on a reproducible evaluation pipeline.
-The full training code (fine-tuning, QAT, etc.) is included but commented out to ensure the notebook runs quickly and meets the time limit requirements.

 ### **Steps to Run `22290_shailesh_Advance nlpassignment2.ipynb`**